1990eam/increase-api/README.md

 Likewise, you can reach the other endpoints altering the request url with the patterns described above.

-**IMPORTANT** The increase-transactions API seems to limit the amount of requests in a given time, so the seed will likely not run completely.
-For demo purposes, you can still access the endpoints to fetch the data that was processed before the API started returning ```500 Internal Server Errors```
+**IMPORTANT** The increase-transactions API seems to limit the amount of requests in a given time, so seeding will result in 500 Internal Server Errors due to client data fetch.
+All HTTP requests have a ``` max_retries = 5```  spaced 5 seconds apart.
+You can still access the endpoints to fetch the data that was processed until the API started returning ```500 Internal Server Errors``` and max_retries was reached.

 # Things I would improve